fa7i3/Danceability-for-Spotify-Songs/README.md

 The final dashboard will show the number of songs, how danceability has changed throughout the years, show some factors that affects it and machine learning.

 ## Tableau Public
-The story contains the following information:
+The dashboard and story contains the following information:
 #### Number of songs in the dataset:
 According to the picture below, there are 169,909 songs in the spotify dataset.